meteor/meteor/docs/rules/pubsub.md

 This rule aims to prevent errors when using Publications and Subscriptions.
 It verifies `Meteor.publish` and `Meteor.subscribe` are used in the correct environments.

-It further prevents errors when using the Meteor API provided through the context of publication functions.
+It further prevents errors when using the publish handler object provided through the context of publication functions.

 The following patterns are considered warnings: